oracle-devrel/netsuite.devo.build/README.md

 ## Staging your content

 We don't have a good staging system right now.
-We'll be able to show you your work before it goes live, but if you want to see how things will render _while_ you're working on them, you have to options
+We'll be able to show you your work before it goes live, but if you want to see how things will render _while_ you're working on them, you have two options
 1. run a staging site in a docker container on your local machine, as described [here](test/README.md)
 2. download the main repo and run a local Jekyll server as described below.